joscanper/unity_facesync/README.md

 For each blendshape you are planning to use from your mesh you will need a BlendShapeID.

-To create a new BlendShapeID asset right click on your Project view : Create/FaceSync/BlendShapeID
+To create a new FaceSyncBlendShapeID asset right click on your Project view : Create/FaceSync/BlendShapeID

 Fill the `Identifier` field with the name of the mesh blendshape this asset refers to (It has to be one of the BlendShapes that appear in the SkinnnedMeshRenderer list).